kit-algo/TCPSPSuite/docs/pages/getting_started.md

 Running
 -------

 If you run it without any arguments, it will print a usage help.
+To select which solvers should be run on your instances, you need to create a @ref solver_configurations "solver configuration file".
+An example is provided in the example folder.

 Getting Help
 ------------